 A healthcare network is a system of facilities, providers, and suppliers that your health insurance company has contracted with to provide healthcare services.

 In-network refers to providers or healthcare facilities that are part of Bright Health’s network of providers with which it has negotiated service.
 When you see an in-network provider, your bills likely will be lower.
 An out-of-network provider is one that has not contracted with Bright Health.
-If you see an out-of-network provider, your bills will likely be much higher.
+If you see an out-of-network provider, your bills will likely be much higher except in cases of emergency or if we authorize you to receive care out-of-network.
 Learn how to better understand the possible financial impact of going out of network.

 A copayment (or “copay”) is a monetary charge that your health insurance plan may require you to pay in order to receive a specific medical service or supply.
 For example, your health insurance plan may require a $15 copayment for an office visit or brand-name prescription drug.